 I’m a retired reading teacher who taught for 34 years in both the private and public sectors of education in the USA.
 Literacy issues are important to me, and I like staying current on what is happening with world wide literacy efforts.
 I pray that one day literacy will be universal, along with world peace.

-I have published my work in both print and online journals.
+I have published my work extensively in both print and online journals.
 My chapbook, Erasing the Doubt, was published by Finishing Line Press in April, 2015.
-It is available through FLP.
+It is available through Finishing Line Press.
 I’ve also co-authored a book, A Giving Garden (©2009) along with friend and photographer, Debbie Suggs.